FAQ

 “Understanding doesn’t proceed simply from examining data, it comes from examining data in a particular context.
 Information is useless until we learn what it means.
 To understand its meaning, we don’t only need to ask the right question, we also need the appropriate instruments with which to measure that data in a meaningful process of sharing and description.” –Power vs Force by David R. Hawkins, M.D., PhD.

-Project Development Maps
+Business Development Maps

 Everything else